elatov/elatov.github.io/_posts/2013-01-14-connecting-to-a-vm-using-serial-port-over-the-network-with-moxa-device-server.md

     ~ # esxcli network firewall refresh

 But I could not connect to the VM over the Virtual Serial Port.
-At this point I downloaded &#8216;netcat&#8217; for windows from <a href="http://joncraton.org/media/files/nc111nt.zip" onclick="javascript:_gaq.push(['_trackEvent','download','http://joncraton.org/media/files/nc111nt.zip']);">here</a>.
+At this point I downloaded 'netcat' for windows from <a href="http://joncraton.org/media/files/nc111nt.zip" onclick="javascript:_gaq.push(['_trackEvent','download','http://joncraton.org/media/files/nc111nt.zip']);">here</a>.
 I then launched it to listen on port **4001**, like so (this was done on my vCenter machine):

     C:\Users\Administrator\Desktop\nc111nt>nc -l -p 4001

-And confirming that it&#8217;s in listening state:
+And confirming that it's in listening state:

     C:\Users\Administrator>netstat -an | findstr 4001
       TCP    0.0.0.0:4001           0.0.0.0:0              LISTENING